The exposures that smart meters produce

 What frequencies do smart meters transmit at?

-The smart meters that ESB Networks are
+The smart meters that ESB

-other wireless technologies.
+megahertz (MHz), very similar to many other wireless technologies.

 What determines the exposure from a smart meter?